Team3128/info/README.md

 ###FRC Tournaments
 Each year the team will go to a number of FRC Tournaments to compete with the FRC Robot.
 All tournaments are open to anyone who wishes to participate.
 However, all official drive team and pit crew positions will be given on strictly a merit basis.

-###Behavior
-- All Canyon Crest Academy Behavior Rules are in effect at all team meetings, events, and tournaments.
-- Members whose behavior is below the standards of Team 3128 will face disciplinary action.
-- At tournaments, those are who are not members of Team 3128 but are supporting the team in any way, such as parents and friends, must adhere to these guidelines as well.
+At tournaments, those are who are not members of Team 3128 but are supporting the team in any way, such as parents and friends, must adhere to these guidelines as well.

 ####FIRST Robotics Competition
 - FRC Build will occur during the official FIRST Build Season, starting at Kickoff and ending on Build Stop Day.